 Before joining TS Lombard, Elizabeth worked for publications including the Financial Times, Foreign Policy and Dow Jones.
 She has more than a decade of experience covering the Latin American private equity and venture capital industries and is considered a leading expert in this field.
 She also has broad knowledge of biofuels, sanitation and alternative energy.
 She has a PhD degree from Johns Hopkins University and a Master’s degree from the University of Texas – Austin, and has worked as a field producer for CNBC and National Geographic.

 Analyst, Russia & FSU Research

 Madina was educated at the Urals State Technical University in Yekaterinburg, where she majored in economics and management (focused on mining and manufacturing).
 She moved to Moscow for graduate studies in finance at the Higher School of Economics, where, before joining TS Lombard, she went on to become a lecturer in financial management.
-Madina also has experience in investor relations work for a major listed Russian steel group and in business journalism for a regional television network in the Urals.
+Madina also has experience in the Investments and Strategic Development Department in a major listed Russian steel group and in business journalism for a regional television network in the Urals.